I have worked on many and varied projects over the years. Here are the major ones that are wither shelved or released in to the wild.

 Tentacles was written in C++ and OpenGL.
 The levels were designed in Blender and exported through a Python exporter and level munger.
 We designed and debugged the game on the PC and Mac using GLUT.
 To get the game to work on iOS we wrote a thin Objective-C shim

 This was the first time that I had integrated physics in to my engine and Bullet Physics worked suprisingly well on the 1st gen iPad.

-We developed autonomous agents that swarmed as a group when given paths to follow and targets to get to.
+I developed autonomous agents that swarmed as a group when given paths to follow and targets to get to.
 Still looks cool to me now!
-This was to be the basis for the pikmin like swarming.
+This was to be the basis for the Pikmin like swarming.

-Max Astro was the second game Charlie and I worked on.
 Max Astro was an iOS puzzle game.
-While lost if space Max crashes on a strange land, he is cast from his space ship and must traverse the landscape to get back.
-Aliens fall from the sky with balloons to thwart max.
+While lost in space Max crashes on a strange land, he is cast from his space ship and must traverse the landscape to get back.
+Aliens fall from the sky with balloons to thwart Max.